 - Breathing conditions

 For approved disability claims, the VA gives a veteran a disability rating from 0% to 100%.
 The rating determines how much compensation, if any, the veteran qualifies for.
+You can read our guide to 2023 VA disability compensation rates for more info.
 Some veterans may be eligible for total and permanent disability (TPD), meaning that they'll continue receiving benefits for that rating for the remainder of their life.
+If you believe that any chronic medical conditions you experience are related to your military service, it's important that you immediately gather evidence and file a claim.

 2. Home Loans